KuhakuNeko/KuhakuNeko/README.md

 **KuhakuNeko/KuhakuNeko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working... on a future AI that will support people.
-My side projects are Video Games.
-Always connecting Music & Programming.
+- 🔭 I’m currently working... on supporting people through technology.
+My side projects are video games and music.
+Always like to connect music & programming.
 - 🌱 I’m currently studying...
-IT at Ionian University.
+IT at Ionian university.
 But until now communities online are more helpfull.
 - 👯 I’m looking to collaborate... on an AI project, Video Games, and anything Music related.
 I enjoy almost everything when working with passionate people!
 - 🤔 I’m looking for help with... hardcoding AI into Windows OS and embed other codes into an AI.
-- 💬 Ask me about C++/C#/Vocaloid/Music/Video Game Developing
+- 💬 Ask me about C++/C#/Vocaloid/Music/Video Game Developing.
 - 📫 How to reach me: Message me here on GitHub or my Academic Email which is p19kost2@ionio.gr
 - 😄 Pronouns: He/Him

-- ⚡ Fun fact: Music and Programming have SO much in common.
+- ⚡ Fun fact: Music and programming have much in common.

 <!--
 [![HitCount](http://hits.dwyl.com/KuhakuNeko/KuhakuNeko.svg)](http://hits.dwyl.com/KuhakuNeko/KuhakuNeko)